darkphantom-gamer/Port-scanner/README.md

 # Port Scanner Tool

-> **WARNING:** This tool is intended for educational purposes only.
-I am not responsible for any misuse, unauthorized activities, or damages caused by this tool.
+> **WARNING:** This tool is intended for educational purposes only.Its not one for my cool college projects and  I am not responsible for any misuse, unauthorized activities, or damages caused by this tool.
 Use it responsibly and only on networks you own or have explicit permission to scan.

 ---